youknowone/python-deadlib/README.md

 ## Contribution guideline

-Please do *NOT* submit any new features or any compatibility work.
+Please do **NOT** submit any new features or anything beyond minimal compatibility work.
-This repository is archiving the old standard library installable via pip.
+This repository is intended to archive the old standard library installable via pip, with *very minimal* compatibility support.

-If you find any broken packages or missing features, please look for other projects that are actively developing alternative packages or fork this project.
+If you find any missing features or broken packages due to changes in Python, rather than incomplete packaging, please seek out other projects that are actively developing alternative packages or consider forking this project.

-Please report any bug or submit patches if you encounter any issues with package generation.
+Feel free to report any bugs or submit patches if you encounter issues with package generation.
-Patches related to files under `template` and `scripts` are welcome!
+Exception: Feature patches related to files under `template` and `scripts` are welcome!

 ## To Python developers